-Since the beginning of the coronavirus crisis, most companies (26 percent) with 2 to 250 employees have opted for the NOW-1 scheme (Temporary emergency scheme for job retention).
-The reimbursement for entrepreneurs in affected sectors (TOGS) comes in second, with 23 percent of companies as at 30 September 2020.
+Since the beginning of the coronavirus crisis, most companies (28 percent) with 2 or more employees have opted for the NOW-1 scheme (Temporary emergency scheme for job retention).
+Among the government's major financial support measures, the fixed costs schemes (TOGS, TVL-1, TVLQ4-2020) come in second, with 25 percent of companies as at 31 December 2020.
 At the request of the Ministry of Economic Affairs and Climate (EZK), Statistics Netherlands periodically maps out participation in and financial support from these measures.

 How many businesses have been granted deferral of payment by the Tax and Customs Administration?

-From 1 April to 12 June, due to the coronavirus crisis, the Tax and Customs Administration granted 128 thousand businesses three months' deferral of payment regarding income tax, health insurance law, corporation tax, wage tax and turnover tax (VAT).
-Nearly 21 thousand of the 66 thousand businesses with 10 to 250 employed persons applied for and were granted a deferral.
-Of businesses with 2 to 10 employed persons, 12 percent applied for and were granted a deferral; of businesses with 1 employed person, less than 5 percent.
+From 1 April to 31 December, due to the coronavirus crisis, the Tax and Customs Administration granted nearly 300 thousand businesses three months' deferral of payment regarding income tax, health insurance law, corporation tax, wage tax and turnover tax (VAT).
+Nearly 26 thousand of the 66 thousand businesses with 10 to 250 employed persons applied for and were granted a deferral.
+Of businesses with 2 to 10 employed persons, 19 percent applied for and were granted a deferral; of businesses with 1 employed person, 9 percent.